CDP-Choline

 order not to get overstimulated.

-Q. I have been taking CDP-Choline for about 3 - 4 weeks.
-I began taking it
+Q. I have been taking CDP-Choline for about 3 - 4 weeks and results have been fabulous.

 continue to be effective if taken continuously?